fliptanedo/FlipWebsite2025/README.md

 I periodically re-do my personal website from scratch using the latest ~~Hugo Theme Academic~~ ~~Wowchemy~~ [HugoBlox](https://hugoblox.com) Academic CV template.
 Most of the material in this document copied from earlier websites.
 This `README.md` file is a personal reminder of how I edited the page; I revise it each time I  edit the page.

-**In support of HugoBlox**: George Cushen maintains HugoBlox.
+**Supporting HugoBlox**: George Cushen maintains HugoBlox.
 I am happy to be a lifetime supporter which comes with all current and future themes.
 Cushen is an active maintainer and I have found the HugoBlox Discord to be very helpful and responsive.

 See [Hugo Notes](HugoNotes.md) for links and general Hugo(Blox) references.